auraeinteractive/kin-legacy/Readme.md

 ---

-The Kin leverages the computing power of the Internet to offer many of the features and functionalities of Chrome OS, Windows, Linux, Android, macOS or iOS, without the need to choose a specific hardware platform or proprietary software package.
-If you have a device that is connected to the Internet, you can use the Kin.
+Kin leverages the computing power of the Internet to offer many of the features and functionalities of Chrome OS, Windows, Linux, Android, macOS or iOS, without the need to choose a specific hardware platform or proprietary software package.
+If you have a device that is connected to the Internet, you can use Kin.

-The Kin liberates you from Big Tech:  It gives you control to create, collaborate, store and share information, data and content across all your devices in a secure private environment and access it anywhere on any device.
+Kin liberates you from Big Tech:  It gives you control to create, collaborate, store and share information, data and content across all your devices in a secure private environment and access it anywhere on any device.

 ![Kin Legacy](https://os-kin.com/BG.jpg)